blackpuppy/docs/en/core-libraries/helpers/form.rst

         day, month, year, hour, minute, and meridian selects time
         hour, minute, and meridian selects
+    binary
+        file

     The ``$options`` parameter allows you to customize how ``input()`` works, and finely control what is generated.

-    The wrapping div will have a ``required`` classname appended if the validation rules for the Model's field do not specify ``allowEmpty => true``.
+    The wrapping div will have a ``required`` class name appended if the validation rules for the Model's field do not specify ``allowEmpty => true``.
 One limitation of this behavior is the field's model must have been loaded during this request.
 Or be directly associated to the model supplied to :php:meth:`~FormHelper::create()`.

+    .. versionadded:: 2.5
+        The binary type now maps to a file input.

     .. versionadded:: 2.3